-Rural business diversification proposals that require planning permission will be supported where they help to sustain the rural economy, provide local employment and maintain or enhance the character of the landscape and environment and:
+Farm business diversification proposals that require planning permission will be supported where they help to manage, reduce or absorb carbon or other emissions, sustain the rural economy, provide local employment and maintain or enhance the character of the landscape and environment and:

-- A. Are complementary to and sustain the long-term operation of the farm business; and - B. Do not compromise the working of the farm business and its land management; and - C. Are located within or well related to existing building groups; and - D. The activities and structures do not have an adverse effect on the environment, tranquillity, wildlife and landscape, or place an unacceptable burden on local infrastructure; and - E. Secure multiple wider public benefits such as employment and enterprise opportunities, sustainable access, social and cultural facilities, environmental enhancements, conserving and enhancing heritage assets; or - F. Are a small-scale renewable or low carbon energy scheme, - G. Demonstrate how they take account of NDP Policy D1.
+- A. Are complementary to and sustain the long-term operation of the farm business; and - B. Do not compromise the working of the farm business and its land management; and - C. Are located within or well related to existing building groups; and - D. The activities and structures do not have an adverse effect on the environment, tranquillity, wildlife and landscape, or place an unacceptable burden on local infrastructure; and - E. Accord with Policy AG1 of the Cornwall Climate Emergency DPD 2023, and - F. Demonstrate how they effectively take account of NDP policies having regard to Design and CEDPD Policy G2 on Biodiversity Net Gain.